 These days with tightened airport security, this may sound like the wrong suggestion, but if it’s packed in your checked luggage, it should be ok.
 Some hostels and budget hostels have kitchen equipment, but some essential utensils might be absent.
 Tin openers always never work, sharp knives are nowhere to be found, and even something as basic as a teaspoon may be absent.
 A pocket knife with a decent length of blade and a can opener are invaluable!
 Shop around for a versatile Swiss army knife before your trip.

 6. Use the safety deposit boxes at hostels/budget hotels

 Okay, not every roommate you’ll have while staying in hostels or budget hotels is going to be a thief.

 There is, however, a group out there that can make life uncomfortable for the majority of us staying in hostels or budget hotels.
-If you’re staying anywhere with people coming and going every five minutes, just leave all the important stuff behind at the reception for some peace of mind.
+If you’re staying anywhere with people coming and going every five minutes, just leave all the important stuff behind at the reception for some peace of mind or you could even leave valuables at places like Kings Cross Luggage storage too if you won’t be staying in one place for long.
 It makes sense when you head out, too.
 Just take with you only what you’ll need (money and other valuables).

-Most hostels and budget hotels have safety boxes for free or a small fee.
+Most hostels and budget hotels have safety boxes for free or for a small fee.

 7. Bring your own padlock from home